mbelouar/mbelouar/README.md

 ### Glad to see you here! &nbsp;

 I'm mbelouar a software engineering student at ENSA TETOUAN and computer science student at UM6P - 1337 MED (42 Network).
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm a passionate learner who's always willing to learn and work across technologies and domains.
+I love to explore new technologies and leverage them to solve real-life problems.
+Apart from that I also love to guide and mentor newbies.
+I'm currently into Web Development and working on my Data Structures and Algorithms.

 ### 42 Badge:
 <a href="https://github.com/oakoudad/badge42"><img src="https://badge.mediaplus.ma/black/mbelouar" alt="mbelouar's 42 stats" /></a>